 There are several ways of keeping track of the stock market.

-From finance website to modern investing apps.
+From finance websites to modern investing apps.

-However, you might want to access information on stocks in a format that is more convenient that a website and that gives you more details than an investing app.
+However, you might want to access information on stocks in a format that is more convenient than a website and that gives you more details than an investing app.
 After all, the more information you have about the stocks you are investing in, the better investment decisions you can make.